sockets

 Factors to consider when choosing between APIs and webhooks

 Latency.
-With APIs, the client initiates requests, which can result in higher latency and consume more resources.
+With APIs, the client initiates requests, which can result in higher latency and consumption of more resources.
 Webhooks provide low-latency communication since they push data immediately when an event occurs.
 Choose webhooks when you need immediate updates with minimal delay.

 Security requirements.
 APIs can support more advanced security protocols, such as authentication and authorization mechanisms, to protect sensitive data and ensure that only authorized users can access the API.
 Webhooks involve publicly accessible URLs, which can pose security risks.
 Use APIs when you need fine-grained control over access, as they provide comprehensive security options.